greatexpectationslabs/workshops/get_started_with_gx_cloud/workshop.md

 Once you have profiled the data for a Data Asset, you can use the introspected results when creating new Expectations.
 Let's create a new Expectation for this Data Asset.
 Note the subtle, but key, changes on the Expectation creation page.

-* When selecting new Expectations types, the **Column** input provides a dropdown menu of existing Data Asset columns, rather than a freeform text field.
 * Depending on the Expectation type and column selected, default values are populated automatically.

 > **Examine creating a new Expectation using profiled data**
-> 1. Click **New Expectation**.
+> 1. Type `minimum` into the search box to filter Expectation names.
-> 1. Click the **Expect column maximum to be between** Expectation.
+> 1. Click the **Column minimum to be between** option.
-> 1. In the **Column** menu, select `passenger_count`.
+> 1. In the **Column** menu, select `fare_amount`.
-> 1. The value `7` is automatically added to the fixed value fields.
+> 1. The value `-480` is automatically added to the fixed value fields.
 > 1. Click the **X** at the top next to **New Expectation** or click **Back** to cancel.

-We've already created this expectation, so go ahead and cancel creating a new expectation.
+You've already created this expectation, so go ahead and cancel creating a new expectation.

 <img src="img/new_expectation_with_metrics.png" alt="Create a new Expectation using Data Asset Metrics" style="width:500px;"/><br>

 ## Custom SQL Expectations
-You can create custom SQL Expectations in GX Cloud.
+You can also create custom SQL Expectations in GX Cloud.
 These will fail validation if the SQL query returns one or more rows.
 You can perform any query against the data that you wish.

 Let's create a new expectation using the custom SQL Expectation form.
 We're going to modify the example query that is filled in by default.

 > **Create Custom SQL Expectation**
-> 1. On the Expectations tab, click **New Expectation**
+> 1. Click on the **Expectations** tab.
+> 1. Click **+ New Expectation**.
-> 1. Click **Create custom Expectation** at the bottom of the panel
+> 1. Click the **SQL** at the bottom of the panel.
-> 1. Enter the description, "**Queens to Newark Airport**"
+> 1. Enter the description, "**Queens to Newark Airport**".
+> 1. Delete the comment in the first line.
 > 1. Modify the `WHERE` clause in the query to look like this:
 ```sql
 SELECT